sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ![Screenshot verifying that the correct number of tables were exported.](./media/migrated-row-counts.png "Number of rows copied from source to target")

-## Task 3: Finishing the table schema migration
+### Task 3: Finishing the table schema migration

 We migrated the data before the constraints to reduce the time required to copy data into the tables.
 In addition, if foreign keys were present on the target tables, data migration would fail.
 So, in this task, we will add constraints, foreign keys, and indexes to the target tables.

-1. Then, layer on constraints (not foreign keys).
+1. Then, layer on constraints (not foreign keys):

     ```cmd
     psql -U NW@[DB Name] -h [DB Name].postgres.database.azure.com -d NW < schema\tables\CONSTRAINTS_NW-psql.sql
     ```

-2. Now, Add foreign keys.
+2. Now, Add foreign keys:

     ```cmd
     psql -U NW@[DB Name] -h [DB Name].postgres.database.azure.com -d NW < schema\tables\FKEYS_NW-psql.sql
     ```

-3. Next, layer on the indexes.
+3. Next, layer on the indexes:

     ```cmd
     psql -U NW@[DB Name] -h [DB Name].postgres.database.azure.com -d NW < schema\tables\INDEXES_NW-psql.sql
     ```

-4. Before migrating views in the next task, let us verify that table data has been properly migrated.
+4. Before migrating views in the next task, let's verify that table data has been properly migrated.
 Open **pgAdmin** and connect to the database as the NW user.
 To use **Query Tool**, select **Query Tool** under the **Tools** dropdown.

     ![Screenshot showing entering the query tool.](./media/entering-query-tool.png "Query Tool highlighted")

-5. Enter the following query into the editor.
+5. Enter the following query into the editor:

     ```sql
     SELECT CONCAT(firstname, ' ', lastname) as name,